mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-06-NTFS-and-Share-Permissions/README.md

 In this lab, I created departmental shared folders for HR, IT, and Finance.

-I configured share permissions and NTFS permissions using department-based Active Directory security groups.
+SMB share permissions and NTFS permissions were assigned to department-based Active Directory security groups.

-Access was tested with users from different departments to confirm that users could access only the resources aligned to their group membership.
+Access was tested with users from different departments.
+Authorized users could access resources associated with their department, while users without the required group membership were denied.

-This lab demonstrated how identity group membership becomes real resource access control.
+This demonstrated how Active Directory group membership becomes enforceable resource access.

 ---